 During the last three years, Africa Oil has focused primarily on exploration and appraisal activities in South Lokichar.
 The Company and its joint venture partners Tullow Oil plc and Maersk Olie og Gas A/S [Total S.A.] in these blocks are focusing on an initial stage of development in the Ngamia and Amosing oil fields.
 Front end engineering and design (FEED) is expected to commence in 2018, with final investment decision (FID) targeted for 2019 and first oil in 2021 or 2022.
 The initial stage of development includes plans for the construction of an oil export pipeline to Lamu, located on the east coast of Kenya, some 750 km from the Lokichar Basin.

-During the first quarter of 2016, the Company completed its previously announced (November 9, 2015) farmout transaction with Maersk Olie og Gas A/S, a Danish oil and gas company owned by the Maersk Group ("Maersk") whereby Maersk acquired 50% of AOC's interests in Blocks 10BB, 13T and 10BA in Kenya and the Rift Basin and South Omo Blocks in Ethiopia in consideration for reimbursement of a portion of AOC's past costs and a future carry on certain exploration and development costs.
+In 2016, the Company completed a farmout transaction with Maersk [Total S.A.], who acquired 50% of Africa Oil's interests in Blocks 10BB, 13T and 10BA in Kenya and the Rift Basin Area in Ethiopia in consideration for reimbursement of a portion of the Company's past costs and a future carry on certain exploration and development costs.

-At closing, $439.4 million of farmout related proceeds were received from Maersk: $350.0 million as reimbursement of past costs incurred by the Company prior to the agreed March 31, 2015 effective date and $89.4 million representing Maersk's share of costs incurred between the effective date and closing, including a carry reimbursement of $15.0 million related to exploration expenditures.
+At closing, $439.4 million of farmout related proceeds were received from Maersk [Total S.A.]: $350.0 million as reimbursement of past costs incurred by the Company prior to the agreed March 31, 2015 effective date and $89.4 million representing Maersk's [Total S.A.] share of costs incurred between the effective date and closing, including a carry reimbursement of $15.0 million related to exploration expenditures.

 Detailed project descriptions are available in the Company's Financial Reports